 The Best time to see Asiatic Lion?

 Generally, the summers are the best season to explore the Gir in Gujarat to see Asiatic Lions.
-The two months namely, April and May are very hot but considered as the best months to spot Asiatic Lions in the wild.
+The two months namely, April and May are very hot but considered the best months to spot Asiatic Lions in the wild.

 The time interval of 16th June to 15th October is the duration when the Gir National Park is closed every year.
 The other best time to visit is the time interval between the months of December to March when the climate is pleasant.

 This is a piece of important information that must be noticeable to every person who has the desire to visit such a delightful place.
-The tourists can mostly spot the amazing species during summers.
+The tourists can mostly spot the amazing species during summer.

-After knowing the best time to visit, it is mandatory for you to know about the way to reach the place along with some specific instructions regarding the place.
+After knowing the best time to visit, it is mandatory for you to know the way to reach the place along with some specific instructions regarding the place.

-There are large quantities of options for laid-back stay in Gir Forest Reserve.
+There are large quantities of options for a laid-back stay in Gir Forest Reserve.
 The accommodation option runs the gamut from budget to luxury hotels and much more reliable options in between the way for you as a tourist.
 You must also know that the forest department operates two lodges, the Sinh Sadan Forest Lodge and the Gir Lodge.

 Threats to Asiatic Lions

-- The saddest part is that the habitat of this endangered species has been snatched by the humans.
+- The saddest part is that the habitat of this endangered species has been snatched by humans.

 - The cruel and inhumane nature of the residents has been recorded by the authorities various times.

-- Around the areas of their habitat, electrification has been recorded as a dangerous activity because it harms the innocent lions.
+- Around the areas of their habitat, electrification has been recorded as a dangerous activity because it harms innocent lions.